osca-makurdi/first-timers-lab/README.md

 ---
 # STEP 4 - MAKE YOUR CHANGES
 ---
-1. Goto the [Team](https://github.com/logiquebox/first-timers-lab#team) section of the README.md file
+1. Goto the `Contributors.md` file and make your changes
 2. **Add your Fullname and twitter handle to the list**

 After Successfully adding and saving your details.